 William Grogan, President, Planning Office for Urban Affairs

 Frequently quoted in the media on topics ranging from affordable housing trends to best practices in adaptive reuse, sustainable design, and large-scale planning, Jay is recognized as a valuable resource on many of the building industry’s most important and timely subjects.
 His multifamily commercial and hospitality projects have won design awards and have been published at both the local and national level.
 Jay is active in a number of advisory groups including the Urban Land Institute.
-A graduate of the Wentworth Institute of Technology, he is a registered architect in Massachusetts and a LEED Accredited Professional.
+A graduate of the Wentworth Institute of Technology, he is a registered architect in Massachusetts and Connecticut, and a LEED Accredited Professional.